-It’s natural for people in relationships to experience problems as the relationship grows.
-Sometimes these problems stem from emotions or greed.
+It’s natural for people in relationships to have problems as the relationship grows.
+Sometimes these issues stem from emotions or greed.
 One type of problem that can surface in any type of relationship is manipulation.
-This is a problem that can lead to others along the way.
-Learn the signs of manipulation and what to do about it if it surfaces in your relationships with others.
+Learn the signs of manipulation and what to do about it if it happens in your relationships.

 What Is Manipulation?

 Manipulation is the exercise of harmful influence over others.
 People who manipulate others attack their mental and emotional sides to get what they want.
-The person manipulating — called the manipulator — seeks to create an imbalance of power, and take advantage of a victim to get power, control, benefits, and/or privileges at the expense of the victim.
+The person doing the manipulating, called the manipulator, seeks to create an imbalance of power.
+They take advantage of you to get power, control, benefits, and/or privileges.

 Manipulation can happen in close or casual relationships, but they are more common in closely formed relationships.
-In a way, everyone can manipulate others to get what they want.
-But manipulation is defined as any attempt to sway someone’s emotions to get them to act or feel a certain way.
+It includes any attempt to sway someone’s emotions to get them to act or feel a certain way.

 Manipulators have common tricks they’ll use to make you feel irrational and more likely to give in to their requests.
 A few common examples include: